melmelmorales/team_one/README.md

 ![Trust in Politicians](JB/image/Trust_in_Politicians.png)
 ![Trust in LegalSytem](JB/image/Trust_in_LegalSytem.png)
 ![Table two](JB/image/table2.png)
+However, after conducting regressions on these variables, we cannot confidently state that these variables alone influence people's perceptions of the dependent variables.
+Nonetheless, this does not detract from the fact that there are still poignant questions that could be answered using these independent variables.
+Given their potential, these variables might show significance when combined with other variables.
+Employing multiple regression analysis could reveal that these variables are more salient than initially apparent.

 # Restrictions, limitations, and further study
 Surveys are all collected in British English, which could exclude respondants who speak other languages primarily.